langfield/Cheat.lean/README.md

 ## #Commands

-> "In Lean, auxiliary commands that query the system for information typically begin with the hash (#) symbol."
+> In Lean, auxiliary commands that query the system for information typically begin with the hash (#) symbol.

-- Theorem Proving in Lean 4
+\- Theorem Proving in Lean 4

 * [`#check`](#check)
 * [`#check_failure`](#check_failure)